WilleBell/VscDocumentation/source/compute/jobs/starting_programs_in_a_job.rst

 ``qsub``, it will return a job number, and when the job ends you will find a file testscript.pbs.o<jobid> in the directory where you executed ``qsub``.

-For more information on the pbsdsh command, check the manual page (``man pbsdsh``), or refer to the the Torque manual on the `Adaptive Computing documentation`_ web site.

 -  `Torque 6.0.1 documentation`_